adhinnnugroho/adhinnnugroho/README.md

  ## 💫 About Me:
 🔭 I’m currently working on Corporate!<br>
 🤝 I’m looking for help with  about programming<br>
-🌱 I’m currently learning Penetration Test ❤️, Flutter and make some web aplication using NextJs<br>
+🌱 I’m currently learning Penetration Test ❤️, Flutter and make some web application using NextJs<br>
 💬 Ask me about Flutter and Next JS<br>